sjcruz/sjcruz.github.io/content/authors/admin/_index.md

     summary:
 ---

-## About Me

 Welcome to my site!
-I am a PhD Candidate at the Birkenbach-Oremus Lab at the University of Delaware.
+I am a PhD Candidate at the [Birkenbach-Oremus Lab](https://birkenbach-oremus-lab.github.io/website/) at the University of Delaware.
 My research focuses on the intersection among natural resource and development economics, climate change, and fisheries management.
 I leverage econometric techniques and bioeconomic modeling to explore human-ocean interactions in the face of climate change.